 Turn inexpensive glass cylinders in various sizes into miniature Christmas luminaries.
 Place a cranberry-red candle inside each cylinder, filling the space between the glass and the candle with miniature red and silver ornaments.
 Set atop moss in a planter outdoors for instant holiday spirit.

 Hang a wreath that welcomes visitors with a snowy sport theme.
 Two white ice skates command attention from inside a foam wreath that's wrapped with sleeves of an old sweater.
 A decorative bow and snowflakes add pizzazz to this DIY Christmas wreath.

 A supersize cone from a sugar pine brings star power to this container display.
 Set the pinecone upright amid a bed of moss and spruce sprigs dotted with small pinecones.
 Top the pinecone with a faux-cardinal for eye-catching impact.
 A potted evergreen in a complementary green, such as this compact 'Blue Star' juniper, creates a striking combination of natural elements.

 A mix of bistro and mini lights brightens up any winter arrangement on your front porch.
-Here, we've secured some strands to a trellis with zip ties; more lights are tucked into evergreen boughs that cradle magnolia leaves.
+For an easy outdoor Christmas decoration, we secured some strands to a trellis with zip ties.
+More lights are tucked into evergreen boughs that cradle magnolia leaves.

 Turn your dormant window planters into decoration space until spring arrives.
 Plant hardy shrubs that will remain beautiful throughout the winter.
-Simple wire stars and white lights add festive glow to this outdoor Christmas decoration.
+Simple wire stars and white lights add a festive glow to this outdoor holiday decoration.

 This hanging holiday decoration couldn't be any easier.
 All you'll need is fresh greenery (we like spruce branches), striped ribbon, and bells.
 Hang it on the front door, the mailbox, or anywhere that needs a holiday touch.

 Give your porch bench some holiday spirit with a festive arrangement.
 Line the seat with greenery, oversized pinecones, gazing balls, and ornaments.
 Spray the arrangement with a light dusting of fake snow for extra winter flair.

 Hang a pretty snowflake ornament that's meant for the outdoors.
-A few paint sticks and popsicle sticks provides the base.
+A combination of paint sticks and popsicle sticks provides the base.
 Watch this video to see how it comes together!